HSLdevcom/ruuvi-beacons-hsl/interfaces.md

 Only iBeacon transmissions are configurable.

 ### Buttonless DFU Service
 Buttonless DFU service is used to put tag into bootloader mode.
+Please see [Nordic's specification](https://infocenter.nordicsemi.com/topic/com.nordic.infocenter.sdk5.v14.2.0/group__ble__dfu.html?cp=4_0_0_6_3_8) for details of the service.

+Sample code for entering DFU mode with [Android](https://github.com/NordicSemiconductor/Android-nRF-Connect) is available at Nordic's GitHub. iOS version of nRF Connect might not support the buttonless DFU.

 ### DIS Service
 Device Information Service provides read-only access to device information, such as hardware model, software revision and manufacturer.
 DIS is a [Bluetooth SIG standard](https://www.bluetooth.com/specifications/gatt/viewer?attributeXmlFile=org.bluetooth.service.device_information.xml).

 ### DFU service
 DFU service is available only in the bootloader mode.
 The DFU service allows uploading a new firmware to the tag.
+Source code for [Android](https://github.com/NordicSemiconductor/Android-DFU-Library) and [iOS](https://github.com/NordicSemiconductor/IOS-Pods-DFU-Library) to enter upload packages via DFU is available at Nordic's GitHub.

 ### Security
 A passcode must be entered via NUS service before configuring the device?
+TODO: Discuss.

 ## Advertisement formats
 ### iBeacon
 The tags are identified with iBeacon data format as described in [Apple's developer documentation](https://developer.apple.com/ibeacon/Getting-Started-with-iBeacon.pdf)

 The sensor is in connectable and discoverable mode for configuration and firmware updating.